 We are a proud funder of many Indigenous communities and organizations, and wish to recognize the following grants which have made a significant impact on the people and community it affects.

-Since 2012, we have invested over $33 m in 244 initiatives benefiting First Nations, Métis and Inuit peoples
+Since 2015, we have invested over $20.6M in 135 projects benefiting First Nations, Métis and Inuit peoples across Ontario.

 |Fiscal Year||Number of Grants||Amount Awarded|